Skip to the content.

 Step 1: Install a Linux Virtual Machine

-In order to run Multirotor code and program effectively with MAVSDK & PX4, a Linux virtual machine with Ubuntu 20.04 is recommended.
+In order to run Multirotor code and program effectively with DroneKit and ArduPilot, a Linux virtual machine (VM) with Ubuntu 22.04 is recommended.
 Use the following link to download the Ubuntu OS:

 And choose among the following links for your preferred virtual machine: